link89/oh-my-batch/doc/thinking-in-omb.md

 ```

 ### Auto cd to the script directory (use with caution)
-If you want the script to automatically switch to its own directory at start, add this to the top:
+If a script should always start from its own directory, add this near the top:

 ```bash
 cd $(dirname "$0")
 ```

-This helps ensure the script begins from a deterministic path, avoiding errors caused by a wrong working directory
-(e.g., relative paths not being found).

-However, not all scripts should do this.
-Usually only the outermost script (the one users invoke directly)
-needs it.
-For helper scripts that are invoked by others, decide based on actual needs.
+This establishes a predictable starting location and avoids failures caused by incorrect relative paths.

+Do not use this pattern everywhere.
+In most cases, only the top-level entry script, the one invoked directly by the user, should do this.

+Helper scripts usually should not force their own working directory.
+They should inherit the caller’s working directory unless there is a clear reason not to.

 ### Automatically skip completed tasks
-For complex scripts, you need a way to avoid re-running completed tasks when the script fails partway or
+In long or iterative workflows, you need a way to avoid re-running work that has already completed.
-when you revise it.
-A common technique is to use a “done file” flag to mark completion.
-The typical pattern is:
+A common pattern is to create a marker file:

 ```bash
 [ -f task-name.done ]  || {